Pediatric electrical stimulation

 • Does not have the ability to tell someone if the treatment is painful

-What to expect with Electrical Stimulation
+What to expect with pediatric electrical stimulation

 Your child will likely need electrical stimulation about three to five times each week for 30-minute sessions.
-Here’s what to expect at each treatment session:

-What to expect before Electrical Stimulation
+What to expect before pediatric electrical stimulation

 Our experts place electrodes on your child’s body, targeting the muscles that need help.
 The electrodes are small pads with a sticky gel surface that attaches to your child’s skin.

-What to expect during Electrical Stimulation
+What to expect during pediatric electrical stimulation

 Depending on which type of electrical stimulation your child is receiving, they will either lie down, sit up or stand during treatment.
 Our tools allow us to target up to six muscles at a time.
 The treatment helps simulate the pattern of muscle activity for movements such as walking, eating, drinking and grasping objects.